jsundram/dropbox-version-history-movie/README.md

 This repository uses dropbox as a source of file history, with the aim of showing how a file has changed over the course of time.
 It's particularly interesting for data visualizations or designed assets.

-It currently only supports pdf files, but other file types would be easy to add.

 ## Getting snapshots of the file's version history
 ### `get_versions.py`
 If you have fewer than 100 versions of a file, and your file is a .pdf or a .png, you can use `get_versions.py`.